Steve Blinkhorn: Nature articles

 Since 1980, Blinkhorn has been writing for Nature, starting with a book review of Arthur Jensen's Bias in Mental Testing.
-Steve Blinkhorn has written a number of articles, a few of which have been on controversial issues, such as: Gender and IQ ('Gender Bender'), Vitamin Pills and IQ ('A dose of Vitamins and a Pinch of salt'), Mice and IQ ('Mice and Mentality'), 'Exponent of the exponential' (a review of Thomas Blass' The man who shocked the world: the life and legacy of Stanley Milgram).
-Other articles such as 'Yes, but what's it for?' discusses how 'the current state of language' makes it difficult to discuss evolution accurately.
+Steve Blinkhorn has written a number of articles, some of which have been on controversial issues: Gender and IQ ('Gender Bender'); Vitamin Pills and IQ ('A dose of Vitamins and a Pinch of salt'); Mice and IQ ('Mice and Mentality'); 'Exponent of the exponential' (a review of Thomas Blass' The man who shocked the world: the life and legacy of Stanley Milgram).
+Other articles such as Yes, but what's it for? discusses how the current state of language makes it difficult to discuss evolution accurately.

-In 2003, Blinkhorn was listed among Nature's 'magnificent seven' (writers commended for writing outstanding articles, illustrating 'the great job that scientists can do in communicating and commenting on new research' Others included David Wark, Philip N Benfey, S. Blair Hedges, John Harte, Toren Finzel and Len A.Fisk.
+In 2003, Blinkhorn was listed among Nature's 'magnificent seven' (writers commended for writing outstanding articles, illustrating 'the great job that scientists can do in communicating and commenting on new research'.
+Others included David Wark, Philip N Benfey, S. Blair Hedges, John Harte, Toren Finzel and Len A.Fisk.